What is Mozart?

 - Academic discounts available

-- Localized into Chinese, Dutch, English, French, German, Italian, Japanese, Korean, Portuguese, Spanish and Swedish
+- Localized into Chinese, Danish, Dutch, English, French, German, Greek, Italian, Japanese, Korean, Norwegian, Portuguese, Russian, Spanish and Swedish

 Is it for Me?